Why should you trust the information on this web page?

 Volunteers are never free for an organization, even though they are not paid; involving volunteers costs the organization in terms of employee time (for screening and supporting volunteers) and equipment use, and, in some cases, facilities rental, uniforms, name tags and legal fees/criminal background checks.
 Some organizations have found that charging a small fee for volunteering drastically reduces the number of volunteer drop outs.
 Unfortunately, some organizations have become exploitative in charging volunteers a fee.

-Some volunteer roles will ask for your arrest record as well.
-An arrest or conviction will NOT necessarily disqualify you from volunteering (it depends on the organization, the type of work it does, the population it serves and the volunteer tasks).
+Some volunteer involving organizations will ask if you have ever been arrested or convicted of a crime, and for the nature of that arrest or crime.
+Some will do a criminal background check on you and will ask you to cover the costs.
+An arrest or conviction will NOT automatically disqualify you from volunteering - whether it does or not depends on the organization, the type of work it does, the population it serves and the volunteer tasks.

-You need to know what it is you really want out of volunteering.
+You need to know what it is you really want out of volunteering before you start looking for a volunteering gig.
 Here are some questions to ask yourself:

 When volunteering

-Give each experience a chance for you to enjoy it.
+Give each experience a chance for you to understand it and enjoy it.
+It may take a few days before you enjoy it.
 Volunteering isn't just about getting work done; it is also about building relationships - with other volunteers, with paid staff, maybe with clients and the public as well.
 And building relationships take time.
 Do not give up an assignment after just one time, unless the experience truly made you absolutely miserable.
 And don't give up on volunteering altogether because of just one negative experience.

 You may need to work your way up to get to do the volunteering you really want to do.
 For instance, a hospital may reserve volunteering in the pediatrics unit for people who have volunteered for at least one year with the organization, because volunteering in pediatrics is the most popular assignment.